MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/03/devtools-100.md

 ---
 title: What's new in DevTools (Microsoft Edge 100)
-description: New, DevTools repo on GitHub, to send feedback.
+description: New DevTools repo at GitHub, to send feedback.
 Use filters to focus on parts of a heap snapshot.
 Czech and Vietnamese UI.
 Network tool displays how a request was fulfilled.
 Links in a performance profile map to your original code.
 Network tool's Waterfall view matches Visual Studio Code themes.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual